jamesAlhassan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines - Display the first 10 lines of /etc/passwd

 6-third_line - a script that displays the third line of the file iacta.

+8-cwd_state - a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.